Anylee2142/KongAPIGateway/README.md

 ## Pre-requisite
-Docker latest
+Docker latest.
-Java 1.8
+Java 1.8.
-Gradle 3.1
+Gradle 3.1.

 ## How to build
 make one-go